hpehl/dart-isolates/README.md

 # Dart Isolates

-I looked for a way to implement some kind of dynamic plug-in system in dart.
-The idea was to load dart code on demand into an isolate using [spawnUri()](http://api.dartlang.org/docs/releases/latest/dart_isolate.html#spawnUri).
-It turns out that this function is implemented in the dart VM but neither in dartium nor compiles down to JavaScript.
+I looked for a way to implement some kind of dynamic plug-in system in Dart.
+The idea was to load code on demand into an isolate using [spawnUri()](http://api.dartlang.org/docs/releases/latest/dart_isolate.html#spawnUri).
+It turns out that this function is implemented in the VM but neither in Dartium nor does it compile down to JavaScript.

 Falling back to [spawnFunction()](http://api.dartlang.org/docs/releases/latest/dart_isolate.html#spawnFunction) works as expected in the browser but it turns out that isolates are not allowed to access / change the DOM.
 This reduces